j0yk1ll/scientific-retrieval-engine/README.md

 # scientific-retrieval-engine

-A Retrieval Engine for Autonomous Deep Research
+A Literature Retrieval Engine for Autonomous Deep Research

 ## Overview

 A lightweight Python library providing session-scoped paper discovery and citation lookups using trusted metadata services:

 - **OpenAlex** and **Semantic Scholar** for discovery metadata
-- **Unpaywall** (optional) for locating full-text sources
+- **Unpaywall** for locating full-text sources
 - **OpenCitations** for citation lookups

 All results are stored **only in memory for the current Python session**.
 There is no filesystem or database persistence; when the session ends or you call the clear helper, the internal index is emptied.